Keeganw3/Pianos-R-Us/README.md

 * HTML - A mark-up language that uses semantic structures.
 * CSS - Cascade style sheets are used to style the quiz and website.
 * Python - Programming language used to create the databases, models, and views for this website.
+* Javascript - Core programming language used for incorporating third-party libraries and client side webpage behaviour.

 ## Libraries, Frameworks and Programs
 * Gitpod - Used as a platform for writing code.
 The command line commits and pushes to GitHub.